-- (a) The shares were purchased in open market transactions under the Employee Plan described in footnote (b) below. - (b) On August 13, 2012, the Company disclosed in its Quarterly Report on Form 10-Q that its Board of Directors had, on that day, authorized the Company, acting as trustee for certain of its distributors, to execute a Rule 10b5-1 plan to purchase up to \$60,000 of its common stock (less commissions and other transaction costs) in accordance with guidelines specified under Rule 10b5-1 of the Securities Exchange Act of 1934 and the Company's policies regarding stock transactions (the "Distributor Plan") and that, on that same date, the Company's Board of Directors further authorized the Company, acting as trustee for certain of its non-officer, overseas employees, to execute a Rule 10b5-1 plan to purchase 100,000 shares of its common stock in accordance with guidelines specified under Rule 10b5-1 of the Securities Exchange Act of 1934 and the Company's policies regarding stock transactions (the "Employee Plan").
-The Company may terminate the plans at any time.
-The distributors for whom the Company was authorized to purchase the stock as trustee under the Distributor Plan were authorized to receive the stock as compensation under a special incentive plan offered to certain distributors who are not citizens or residents of the United States.
-The employees for whom the Company was authorized to purchase stock as trustee under the Employee Plan are authorized to receive the stock as incentive compensation in quarterly increments over three years beginning March 15, 2013, provided that they are employees of the Company on the date of the distribution.
-Any stock that is purchased under the Employee Plan that is forfeited by an employee whose employment terminates will be delivered to the Company and held by it as treasury stock.
+^(a) The shares were purchased in open market transactions under the plan described in footnote (b) below.

-(c) The Company, as Trustee, completed its purchases under the Distributor Plan in October 2012, and all of those shares have been transferred to the qualifying distributor for whom they were purchased.
-The Company, as Trustee, began purchasing under the Employee Plan in December 2012.
-Under the 10b5-1 plan executed by the Company, as Trustee, with the Board's authorization, the Company, as Trustee, will not purchase more than 2,800 shares per month.
-The current 10b5-1 plan for the Employee Plan shares will expire on November 30, 2013, unless terminated earlier, and the Company, as Trustee, intends at or after that time to enter into a new 10b5-1 plan or plans to complete the Employee Plan purchases authorized by the Board.
+- (b) On August 13, 2012, the Company disclosed in its Quarterly Report on Form 10-Q that its Board of Directors had, on that day, authorized the Company, acting as trustee for certain of its employees, to execute a Rule 10b5-1 plan to purchase 100,000 shares of its common stock in accordance with guidelines specified under Rule 10b5-1 of the Securities Exchange Act of 1934 and the Company's policies regarding stock transactions.
+The Company may terminate the plan at any time.
+The employees for whom the Company will purchase stock as trustee under the plan will receive the stock as incentive compensation in quarterly increments over three years beginning March 15, 2013, provided that they are employees of the Company on the date of the distribution.
+Any stock that is purchased under the plan that is forfeited by an employee whose employment terminates will be delivered to the Company and held by it as treasury stock. - (c) The Company, as Trustee, began purchasing under the plan in December 2012.
+Under the initial 10b5-1 plan executed by the Company, as Trustee, with the Board's authorization, the Company, as Trustee, would not purchase more than 2,800 shares per month.
+That 10b5-1 plan was replaced by a new 10b5-1 plan effective November 11, 2013.
+The Company, as Trustee, will not purchase more than 2,100 shares per month under the new 10b5-1 plan.
+The current 10b5-1 plan will expire on November 11, 2014, unless terminated earlier, and the Company, as Trustee, intends at or after that time to enter into a new 10b5-1 plan or plans to complete the purchases authorized by the Board.